About Jobs

 An instance is a single run of a job or pipeline in a project.
 The execution information and logs of all instances are saved on your platform.

-Whenever you run a job, a new instance of that job is created.
-All instances are saved and remain accessible: they are listed on the right side of the page (1).
-You can view the information of an instance by selecting it in the list.
+Each time you run a job, you create a new instance of it.
+All instances are saved and remain accessible.
+They are listed on the right side of the page (1).
+You can see their information by selecting them in the list.
 You can also delete instances from this list.

 By default, the page opens on the last executed instance of the selected job.

-The first part of the page (2) provides general information about the instance of the job, such as the instance number (specified by #001
+The first part of the page (2) gives general information on the job instance, such as the instance number (specified by #001

 ![]() |